Extending Burglary to Vehicles

 Defending a Vehicle Burglary Charge

-An experienced attorney can mount a viable defense against a vehicle burglary charge.
+An experienced lawyer can mount a viable defense against a vehicle burglary charge.
 Some possible theories include the consent of the owner for the accused to enter the vehicle.
-An attorney may also argue that the defendant did not intend to commit any crime once inside the vehicle, which is an essential element of the crime.
+An lawyer may also argue that the defendant did not intend to commit any crime once inside the vehicle, which is an essential element of the crime.